-Figure 8.31: Effect of inclination angle on lateral force as a function of slip angle
+Figure 8.31: Effect of inclination angle on lateral force as a function of slip angle tion curve in lateral slip.
+It is moving closer and closer to full lateral sliding as the slip angle continues to increase.

 In the examples, the tire is inclined positively, such that the lateral force generated by inclination is positively directed.
 Thus, the inclination-generated lateral force adds to the lateral force generated by a negative slip angle in the Tire Axis System, see section 8.2.1.
 If the tire is inclined at a negative angle, it is evident that the reverse applies.